 Even before entering the Navy, Sarah had a plan.
 “You need to go in with something in mind of what you want to do,” Sarah explained.
 Without a stated purpose, the military chooses your career path.
 Experience as a high school newspaper editor fostered an early interest in writing.
 In pursuit of her goals, she signed papers to enlist in the Defense Information School - Journalism.

 She started out as a journalist for the Navy newspaper in Sicily, eventually becoming editor of the weekly publication.
 A stint in Winter Harbor, Maine would be next, then she transferred to Keflavik, Iceland where she eventually became the broadcast manager of a busy base radio/television station, supervising ten broadcast journalists, writing and editing stories, producing commercials, and overseeing a highly-technical broadcast system, which brought news and entertainment to military personnel stationed overseas.
 Although a quiet person, Sarah never shied away from new opportunities.
 She eventually landed an anchor role delivering news to thousands of people.
 “These experiences taught me to go outside of my comfort zone,“ Sarah said.

 After Iceland, Sarah returned to Great Lakes and then transferred out.
 She ended her career as a petty officer first class, a significant achievement in itself.
 However, she values the effort that she put in more than anything.
 “You learn more when you start from the bottom.
 I feel as though you can take that to each work situation.
 At every level, you understand your expectations and you understand what your employees are going through,” she explained.

 After changing her mind about a Journalism career, Sarah decided to pursue Information Technology.
-She earned numerous certifications and today, she oversees the IT Help Desk and Field Technician teams, managing ten employees who provide excellent service and support to thousands of Goodwill computer users.
+She earned numerous certifications and today, she manages the IT Project portfolio, overseeing the integration of cross departmental projects at Goodwill, as well as, projects that support Information Technology maintenance guidelines.